 One of the biggest conflict zones for many young people is in the schoolyard.
 Should children give into a bully and let him or her have their own way all the time so as to keep the peace?
 Bullies usually have more physical strength than those around them.
 They can be very fearful, aggressive and always looking out for their own interests.
-It is almost the same question as: "Is might right?"
+It's almost the same question as: "Is might right?"
 Civilization is built on the premise that we look after the weakest members of society.
-A famous anthropologist (that is someone who studies the human fossil bones) was once asked about any signs that she saw of society caring for its weakest.
+A famous anthropologist (that's someone who studies the human fossil bones) was once asked about any signs that she saw of society caring for its weakest.
 She said that when she found the first broken bone that had been knitted back together again, she was overjoyed.
-For a few months at some point in time, someone else in that tribe had to hunt for that person's food and to help in other practical ways while the bone was mending.
+Someone else in that tribe had to hunt for that person's food and to help in other practical ways while the bone was mending.